miharajster/greco.si_Recruitment_Test/README.md

 ## Deployment
 It is best to build a project and then deploy it to the server.
 You can do that by running npm install in a root folder and then npm build.

-Copy /dist folder to your server of choice.
-Don't forget to put api.php in the same folder and make shore to allow sqlite base tobe written.
+Copy /dist and /import folder to your server of choice.
+Don't forget to put api.php in the same folder and make shure to allow sqlite base tobe written.

 Lastly, copy your Google Maps Key in code.